-If you have a disability, it’s not always immediately obvious what services are provided to help make your job hunt easier.
-This straightforward employment guide includes information about schemes available to you, as well as links to relevant websites and agencies.
+If you have a disability, it is not always immediately obvious what services are provided to help you with your job hunt or work life.
+This employment guide includes information about supports available to you.

 - CV/interview preparation

 - Accompaniment to interviews

 - Travel training to prepare clients for their daily commute to work

 - On-the-job support, and ensuring that you’re provided a suitable workplace

 EmployAbility tries to source jobs that meet candidates’ experience, qualifications and working requirements.
 They will also inform you of various grants available to you such as readers, interpreters and Back To Work allowances.
 They also offer advice on specialised transport services and personal assistants.

 Find out more about EmployAbility and how it can support you.